cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 ## General Definitions<a name="GeneralDefinitions"></a>

 - [Activate a System](#Activate_def) <a name="Activate_def"></a>
 The act of placing a Command Counter in a System.
-The most occurence is the [first step of Tactical Actions](#1-system-activation), but other effects can also require it.
+The most common occurence is the [first step of Tactical Actions](#1-system-activation), but other effects can also require it.
 - [Activated](#Activated_def) <a name="Activated_def"></a>
 	- [Activated System](#Activated_def)
 	A System is considered **activated by a player** when it contains a Command Counter from that player, preventing her units in it from acting again until the Command Counter is removed.
 However, most effects simply refer to **activated** and **unactivated** Systems without specifying any player, in which case the player is the one using the effect.